Świdnica: Points of interest

-The Gothic Cathedral of St. Stanislaus and St. Wenceslaus from the 14th century has the highest tower in Silesia, standing 103 meters tall; it hosts an image of "Our Lady Health of the Sick".
+The Gothic Cathedral of St. Stanislaus and St. Wenceslaus from the 14th century has the highest tower in Silesia, standing 103 meters tall.
 It is listed as a Historic Monument of Poland.

 The Evangelical Church of Peace, a UNESCO World Heritage Site and Historic Monument of Poland, was built in 1656–57.

 The 16th-century town hall has been renovated numerous times and combines Gothic, Renaissance, and Baroque architectural elements.
 A museum is located in the town hall.
 The Baroque Church of St. Joseph and the Church of St. Christopher are from the same era.
 One remaining element of the former defensive works is the Chapel of St. Barbara.

 Other notable destinations include the old town and the Stary Rynek square, Gola Dzierżoniowska Castle, Medieval town of Niemcza, Cistercian monastery at Henryków, where the oldest preserved manuscript in Polish was written, and the Wojsławice Arboretum.

 Politics

 Wałbrzych constituency

 Members of Parliament (Sejm) elected from the Wałbrzych constituency.